 Both of these platforms have something to offer to just about anyone who will be reading this, whether or not you want to be a developer or a polyglot.
 While I don’t expect everyone to become Software Developers, there is major value these days in learning to code and understanding how code works, if only a little bit and if only to say manage or work with coders later on in life.

-Similarly, Duolingo is something in this now joined-up global marketplace that I see holding the key to unlocking many doors, breaking down many barriers and expanding minds and cultures beyond the predetermined geo-prisons that shackle us.
+Similarly, Duolingo is something in this global marketplace that unlocks doors, breaks down many barriers and expands minds and cultures beyond the predetermined geo-prisons that shackle us.
 While I don’t see everyone who uses Duolingo coming out on the other side as multilingual, grade-A translators, the knowledge gained from picking up a second language (even if it is just a few words here and there) is priceless.